Homosexuality in Japan: Mass media

 Some entertainers have used stereotypical references to homosexuality to increase their profile.
 Masaki Sumitani a.k.a.
 Hard Gay (HG), a comedian, shot to fame after he began to appear in public wearing a leather harness, hot pants, and cap.
 His outfit, name, and trademark pelvis thrusting and squeals earned him the adoration of fans and the scorn of many in the Japanese gay community.

 After 2010 the situation for people belonging to the LGBT community changed in many ways.
 They began to be viewed as a market for mainstream Japanese businesses and businesses started to promote LGBT rights protection in their self-marketing.
 Since then many companies developed environments that protect LGBT rights to attract diverse new employees and increase their brand value in the global market.

 In April 2014, Hiromi, a fashion model, came out publicly as a lesbian.

-A greater number of gay characters have also begun appearing (with positive portrayals) on Japanese television, such as the highly successful Hanazakari no Kimitachi e and Last Friends television series.
+A greater number of gay characters have also begun appearing (with positive portrayals) on Japanese television, such as the highly successful TV series Hana-Kimi and Last Friends.
 Boys' Love drama Ossan's Love aired first in 2016 as a standalone TV movie and was expanded to a TV series in 2018.
 The programme was so successful that a movie sequel was released the following year entitled Ossan's Love: LOVE or DEAD.
 In 2019 male same-sex relationships became further visible with the popular adapted drama What Did You Eat Yesterday?.
 Sailor Moon also brought homosexuals into the forefront with characters Haruka Ten'oh and Michiru Kaiou, two female senshi in a committed same sex relationship.

 The Boyfriend (ボーイフレンド, Bōifurendo) is a Japanese reality dating show on Netflix.
 It is the nation's first same-sex dating program.
 It premiered on July 9, 2024.